-- The amounts shown in the column labeled "CIC single trigger" represent the amounts that would have been paid to the named executive officers if a change in control had occurred at the end of 2009 without termination of their employment.
-The amounts shown in the column labeled "CIC + qualifying termination" represent the additional amounts that would have been paid to the named executive officers if a change in control had occurred within the two-year period ending December 31, 2009 and a qualifying termination of employment had occurred at the end of 2009. - The amounts shown in these rows represent the amounts that would have been paid to the named executive officer in connection with their 2009 two-year PSU award and their 2009 three-year PSU award assuming maximum performance under the principal performance goal for the applicable performance period, including for the column labeled "CIC + qualifying termination," which assumes maximum performance in accordance with the change in control provisions of the 2005 Contingent Stock Plan.
+- The amounts shown in the column labeled "CIC-single trigger" represent the amounts that would have been paid to the named executive officers if a change in control had occurred at the end of 2010 without termination of their employment.
+The amounts shown in the column labeled "CIC + qualifying termination" represent the additional amounts that would have been paid to the named executive officers if a change in control had occurred within the two-year period ending December 31, 2010 and a qualifying termination of employment had occurred at the end of 2010. - The amounts shown in these rows represent the amounts that would have been paid to the named executive officer connection with the 2009 SLO award for Mr. Hickey and the 2008 and 2009 SLO awards for Messrs.
+Kelsey, Baker and Deily. - The amounts shown in these rows represent the amounts that would have been paid to the named executive officer in connection with their 2009 three-year PSU awards assuming maximum performance under the principal performance goal for the applicable performance period, including for the column labeled "CIC + qualifying termination," which assumes maximum performance in accordance with the change in control provisions of the 2005 Contingent Stock Plan.
+These amounts also assume target performance under the principal performance goals for the 2010 three-year PSU awards.

 Messrs.
-Hickey, Deily, Deméautis and Pesci and Ms. Roper are retirement-eligible under the terms of these PSU awards, so any voluntary or involuntary termination of employment on December 31, 2009 would be treated as a retirement except for an involuntary termination for gross misconduct.
-Mr. Kelsey was not retirement-eligible at the end of 2009.
-The amounts shown for Mr. Pesci represent the pro rata portion of the maximum awards that he could earn for his 2009 PSU awards based on his employment agreement, which is described above. - 3 SLO awards held by retirement-eligible officers are not forfeited upon an involuntary termination for gross misconduct.
-However, depending on the circumstances, the Recoupment Policy might require the named executive officer to reimburse the Company for all or part of this award. - Since Mr. Crosier voluntarily resigned prior to the end of 2009, no information is provided with respect to any other types of terminations.
-As noted previously, although Mr. Crosier was not entitled to receive any part of his unvested awards of restricted stock, the Compensation Committee waived the forfeiture of 10,000 shares of the total of 16,000 shares of common stock represented by unvested awards of restricted stock held by Mr. Crosier upon his termination.
-He forfeited the 2008 SLO award and the 2009 PSU awards upon his resignation.
+Hickey, Baker, Deily and Deméautis are retirement-eligible under the terms of these PSU awards, so any voluntary or involuntary termination of employment on December 31, 2010 would be treated as a retirement except for an involuntary termination for gross misconduct.
+Mr. Kelsey was not retirement-eligible at the end of 2010.

+SLO awards held by retirement-eligible officers are not forfeited upon an involuntary termination for gross misconduct.
+However, depending on the circumstances, the Recoupment Policy might require the named executive officer to reimburse the Company for all or part of this award.
-The benefits described or referenced above are in addition to benefits available generally to salaried employees of the Company upon termination of employment, such as, for employees in the United

-States, distributions under the Sealed Air Corporation 401(k) Thrift Plan and the Profit-Sharing Plan of Sealed Air Corporation, non-subsidized retiree medical benefits, disability benefits and accrued vacation pay and, for Mr. Deméautis, benefits under the Sealed Air S.A.S.
+The benefits described or referenced above are in addition to benefits available generally to salaried employees of the Company upon termination of employment, such as, for employees in the United States, distributions under the Sealed Air Corporation 401(k) Thrift Plan and the Profit-Sharing Plan of Sealed Air Corporation, non-subsidized retiree medical benefits, disability benefits and accrued vacation pay and, for Mr. Deméautis, benefits under the Sealed Air S.A.S.
 Participation and other generally available health and welfare benefits for employees of Sealed Air S.A.S.